-The purpose of this study was to use online total organic carbon (TOC) monitoring of the influent and effluent to the plate settlers to try to understand why membrane fouling was occurring and then to adjust treatment to prevent fouling from continuing.
+The purpose of this study was to use online TOC monitoring of the influent and effluent to the plate settlers to try to understand why membrane fouling was occurring and then to adjust treatment to prevent fouling from continuing.
 TOC is used as an analytical tool help understand what is being recycled on-site and how well organics are removed before going back to the membranes.
-Organics monitoring is important for membrane treatment because organics are the main 30 source of membrane fouling (16).
+Organics monitoring is important for membrane treatment because organics are the main source of membrane fouling (see Liu, 2017).

-- Organic carbon levels for the two streams (influent and effluent to the plate settlers) were measured using a Sievers InnovOx On-Line TOC Analyzer as shown in Figure 3.
-The InnovOx Analyzer uses supercritical water oxidation (SCWO) to oxidize organics and non-dispersive infrared (NDIR) detection to determine organic carbon concentrations.
-For this study, the Analyzer was run in non-purgeable organic carbon (NPOC) mode.
-NPOC mode involves acidification of - 35 the sample followed by sparging with CO2-free air in order to remove any inorganic carbon in the sample prior to oxidation.
+Organic carbon levels for the two streams (influent and effluent to the plate settlers) were measured using a Sievers InnovOx Online TOC Analyzer as shown in Fig. 3.
+The InnovOx Analyzer uses SCWO to oxidize organics and NDIR detection to determine organic carbon concentrations.

+For this study, the analyzer was run in non-purgeable organic carbon (NPOC) mode.
+NPOC mode involves acidification of the sample followed by sparging with CO_2 -free air in order to remove any inorganic carbon in the sample prior to oxidation.